Puss in Boots (opera)

-Puss in Boots (Кот в сапогах in Cyrillic; Kot v sapogakh in transliteration) is a short opera-fairytale for children in three acts, four tableaux, composed by César Cui in 1913.
+Puss in Boots (ru) is a short fairytale opera for children in three acts, four tableaux, composed by César Cui in 1913.
 The libretto was written by Marina Stanislavovna Pol'.
-It was premiered in Rome in 1915 under the title Il gatto con gli stivali.
+It was premiered in Rome at the Teatro dei Piccoli in 1915 under the title Il gatto con gli stivali and ran for fifty performances.
 A Soviet edition of the opera, with a revised libretto, was published in 1961.
-By the 1970s this opera seems to have become popular in what was then East Germany as Der gestiefelte Kater.
-Under that title it was recorded later on CD by the Staatsoper Stuttgart in 1999 in a version designed for radio.
+In 1978 the opera was staged in Potsdam, then East Germany, as Der gestiefelte Kater.
+The first production in West Germany was in the early 1989s in Nuremberg.
+It was performed in the 1997/98 season at the Staatsoper Stuttgart, directed by Klaus Zehelein and Ulrich Lenz, and recorded on CD in 1999 in a version with spoken dialogue designed for radio.